burchcatwit/password_manager/README.md

 #### Running the backend

-- Make sure that your current directory is "backend"

-- Run "node index.js"
+2. Navigate to the backend directory and run:

+        > node index.js

 #### Running the frontend

-- Make sure that your current directory is root

-- Run "npm start"
+3. Open a new terminal window and navigate back to the root directory of the manager:

+        > cd password-manager

+4. From the root directory, navigate to the source directory of the application and start the site

+        > cd src
+        > npm start

-- Go to [http://localhost:3000](http://localhost:3000) and the site should be viewable.
+5. Navigate to [http://localhost:3000](http://localhost:3000) and the site should be running

-# Other Files
+## Other Files

-## Add a single peice of data
+### Add a single peice of data

-- Run "node addonedata.js"
+1. Run script from root directory to add sample password manager data:

+        > node addonedata.js

-- Fill out the data as asked
+2. Respond to the prompts as asked

+3. View new password entry in password list

-## Add new random data
+### Add new random data

-- Run "node randomdatapop.js"
+1. Run script from root directory to add multiple entries of new password manager data:

+        > node randomdatapop.js

+2. View new password entries in password list

+3. **Note**: The scripts in this section are for site beta purposes and will be removed in a production environment (i.e.: when the site is publicly accessible)

+## Demo Video

+## Contributors

+* Andrew Hogan (hogana3@wit.edu), full-stack developer for password generation and database creation contributor
+* Alex Grant (granta5@wit.edu), full-stack developer for password list viewing and functionality
+* Lo-Badal Burch (burchc@wit.edu), front-end developer for dashboard pages and database creation contributor
+* Emmanuel "Manny" Chalumeau (chalumeaue@wit.edu), front-end developer for home/login/create account pages and architecture designer